Professional practice

 - Investment treaty disputes

-Hulley Enterprises Ltd, Yukos Universal Ltd and Veteran Petroleum Ltd v Russian Federation [2021] EWHC 894 (Comm), [2021] 1 WLR 3429: acting as junior counsel (led by Jonathan Crow KC, Paul McGrath KC, Alison Macdonald KC and David Peters) for three companies seeking to enforce multi-billion-dollar investor-State arbitral awards (PCA Rules) against a foreign State in the English Commercial Court, focusing in particular on issues of State immunity and the interpretation of international treaties.
+Hulley Enterprises Ltd, Yukos Universal Ltd and Veteran Petroleum Ltd v Russian Federation [2021] EWHC 894 (Comm), [2021] 1 WLR 3429: acting as junior counsel (led by Jonathan Crow KC and David Peters) for three companies seeking to enforce multi-billion-dollar investor-State arbitral awards (PCA Rules) against a foreign State in the English Commercial Court, focusing in particular on issues of State immunity.

 Acting as junior counsel (led by Toby Landau KC and Lucas Bastin KC) on behalf of two investors in proceedings under two bilateral investment treaties concerning the host State’s breaches of duties in the telecommunications sector (UNCITRAL Rules).